wp-blocks/squashify/readme.md

 ### Command-Line Arguments
 The following command-line arguments are available:

---in <path>: Specifies the path to the input directory.
+--in <path>: Specify the path to the input directory.

 --out <path>: Specifies the path to the output directory.

 --config <path>: Specifies the configuration file path.

 --verbose: Verbose mode

+--extMode: Specify whenever to replace or add image extensions.
+Options are 'replace' or 'add' (default: 'replace').

 --interactive: prompts for required options that aren't provided